xcore/sc_sdram_burst/docs/api.rst

 SDRAM_DEFAULT_IMPLEMENTATION

-It can also be used to overrife the default values specified in
+It can also be used to override the default values specified in

 	* IMPL/sdram_config_IMPL.h
 	* IMPL/sdram_geometry_IMPL.h
 	* sdram_commands_IMPL.h

-where IMPL is the SDRAM implimentation to be overridden.
+where IMPL is the SDRAM implementation to be overridden.
 These files can set the following defines:

 Implementation Specific Defines
 +++++++++++++++++++++++++++++++